sphericalice/bpre-unown-report/README.md

 The `Pocket` should be `02 Key Items`.
 The `Type` should be `01 Out of battle`.

+Of course, you can change the item's sprite and description at your leisure.

 #### How can I add extra pages to the Unown Report?

 At the moment, the page system is pretty poorly coded, so expanding it will require a familiarity with C to simply edit the source yourself.
 (Hopefully it is readable enough, but I may revisit this in the future to refactor this aspect of the code.)

 ### Caveats

-* This code alters the move command 0xF1, which is called by the battle system upon a Pokémon's capture to try and set the Pokédex flags.
+* This code alters the move command `0xF1`, which is called by the battle system upon a Pokémon's capture to try and set the Pokédex flags.
 If your ROM hack has already changed this function, you may need to add your changes from vanilla to the `atkF1_trysetcaughtmondexflags` function in `src/unown_report.c`.

 * At the moment, this code does not register new Unown forms obtained through trading, `givepokemon`, Mystery Gift, or hatching from Eggs -- only those captured in battle.
 I will most likely update this with support for these methods of obtaining Unown eventually, though.